 Can’t resist the temptation of startup clients?
-That’s OK—next month, I’ll share what to do if you still really want to work with startups.
-Subscribe to my agency tips today, to ensure you don’t miss the update!
+That’s OK—in this followup article, I share what to do if you still really want to work with startups.
+Subscribe to my agency tips today, to ensure you don’t miss any future tips!

 Why most agencies should avoid startup clients

 Bob responded: “Based on past experience, we avoid working with clients where they would be our smallest client, but they feel like they are breaking the bank.
 Those never seem to end well from an expectation standpoint.”

 Or as I tend to paraphrase: “Avoid client situations where something that’s small for you is big for them.”
 Let’s take a closer look at the 12 common problems you’ll face if you choose to work with startup clients.

 Risk management: 12 common problems with startup clients

 Every startup is unique—technically, “startup” could mean “bootstrapped solo business,” “profitable company with billions in funding,” or anything in between.
 Yet startups tend to have a combination of certain challenges as agency clients.
 Here are 12 problems to consider: